clugen/CluGen.jl/docs/src/theory.md

 Pages = ["theory.md"]
 ```

-## What is CluGen?
+## Overview

 CluGen is an algorithm for generating multidimensional clusters.
 Each cluster is
-supported by a line, the position, orientation and length of which guide where
+supported by a line segment, the position, orientation and length of which guide
-the respective points are placed.
+where the respective points are placed.
+For brevity, *line segments* will be

-## Overview
+referred to as *lines*.

 Given an ``n``-dimensional direction vector ``\mathbf{d}`` (and a number of
 additional parameters, which will be discussed shortly), the _clugen_ algorithm